 Topic clusters are made up of three elements:

-A pillar page: discusses a broad core topic, like “content writing for B2Bs.”
+- A pillar page: discusses a broad core topic, like “content writing for B2Bs.”
 Note that this is not so broad that it covers an entire field, like “content writing.”
-Instead, it is broad enough to have a few dozen subtopics, but not so broad that it requires a book to explain thoroughly.
+Instead, it is broad enough to have a few dozen subtopics.

-Related content: other content (such as blog posts, infographics, webinars, and more) that cover subtopics of the core topic, like “how to make a pillar page.”
+- Related content: other content (such as blog posts, infographics, webinars, and more) that cover subtopics of the core topic, like “how to write a pillar page.”

-They help visitors learn more about a given topic.
+- They help visitors learn more about a topic

 Organizing your content with topic clusters helps you search engine optimize your content and make it easier for visitors to find the information they need.